OpenModelica/OpenModelica/doc/UsersGuide/source/omedit.rst

 Simulating a Model
 ------------------

+The simulation process in OMEdit is split into three main phases:

+1. The Modelica model is translated into C/C++ code.
+The model is first instantiated by the frontend, which turns it into a flat set of variables, parameters, equations, algorithms, and functions.
+The backend then analyzes the mathematical structure of the flat model, applies symbolic simplifications and determines how the equations can be solved efficiently.
+   Finally, based on this information, model-specific C/C++ code is generated.
+This part of the process can be influenced by setting *Translation Flags* (a.k.a. *Command Line Options*), e.g. deciding which kind of structural simplifications should be performed during the translation phase.
+2. The C/C++ code is compiled and linked into an executable simulation code.
+Additional *C/C++ compiler flags* can be given to influence this part of the process, e.g. by setting compiler optimizations such as ``-O3``.
+Since multiple C/C++ source code files are generated for a given model, they are compiled in parallel by OMEdit, exploiting the power of multi-core CPUs.
+3. The simulation executable is started and produces the simulation results in a `.mat` or `.csv` file.
+The runtime behaviour can be influenced by *Simulation Flags*, e.g. by choosing specific solvers, or changing the output file name.
+Note that it it possible to re-simulate a model multiple times, changing parameter values from the Variables Browser and/or changing some Simulation Flags.
+In this case, only Phase 3. is repeated, skipping Phases 1. and 2., which enables much faster iterations.

 The simulation options for each model are stored inside the OMEdit data structure.
-They have the following sequence,
+They are set according to the following sequence,

--  Each model has its own simulation options.
+-  Each model has its own translation and simulation options.

--  If the model is opened for the first time then the simulation options are set to default.
+-  If the model is opened for the first time then the translation and simulation options are set to defaults, that can be customized in Tools | Options | Simulation.

--  ``experiment`` and ``__OpenModelica_simulationFlags`` annotations are
+-  ``experiment``,  ``__OpenModelica_commandLineOptions`` and ``__OpenModelica_simulationFlags``
-   applied if the model contains them.
+   annotations are applied if the model contains them.

--  After that all the changes done via Simulation Setup window are preserved for the whole session.
-If you want to use the same settings in the future sessions then you should store them inside ``experiment`` and ``__OpenModelica_simulationFlags``.
+-  After that all the changes done via Simulation Setup window for a certain model are preserved for the whole session.
+If you want to use the same settings in future sessions then you should store them inside ``experiment``, ``__OpenModelica_commandLineOptions``, and ``__OpenModelica_simulationFlags`` annotations.

 The OMEdit Simulation Setup can be launched by,